 Each Coalition is structured slightly differently, with a varying number of Board members.
 Each Coalition is governed with Bylaws and Charter documents.
 However, the Region 3 HCC Alliance has its own structure as defined in the Region 3 Healthcare Coalition Bylaws.
-The Chair of the Alliance Board is the Department of Health- Health and Medical Co-chair of the Regional Domestic Security Task Force (RDSTF) Regional Health and Medical Committee.
+The Chair of the Alliance Board is the Department of Health- Health and Medical Co-chair.
 The Chair is a non-voting member.
 The remaining Board of the Alliance will be made up of the three members of each Coalition.
-The Chair and Vice Chair of each Coalition are permanent members of the Alliance Board and the third member is a Member at Large from each Coalition, who shall be selected by each Coalition.
+The Chair and Vice Chair of each Coalition are permanent members of the Alliance Board, and the third member is a Member at Large from each Coalition, who shall be selected by each Coalition.
 Each Coalition has a single vote on the Alliance.
 The Alliance strives to maintain a diverse Board, with representation from all disciplines the Coalitions represent.